-The Good Sauce is a conservative website which doesn’t require contributors to hold uniform views on politics or philosophy.
-What brings us together is a shared commitment to the democratisation of news media & advocacy for better laws & culture.
-Wherever you’re coming from, that’s where we’re going. – Editor
+The Good Sauce is a common sense opinions website which doesn’t require contributors to hold uniform views on public policy or personal faith.
+What brings us together is a shared commitment to the democratisation of news media & advocacy for better laws & culture. – Editor

 Christian Porter has a reputation for writing the worst legislation in Australia’s history.
 It is rare that a politician has the potential to single-handedly set liberty back a generation and advance the march of corporate Australia into the lives of workers, but Porter has managed it with the deceptively named ‘Religious Discrimination Bill’.